Sotera/leaf-compression/README.md

 -----------------

 The graph must be stored as a bi-directional graph with one vertex represented below in a tab-delimited file stored on hdfs.
 The columns required are node id and the edge list.
-The edge list should be a comma-separated list of other nodes.
+The edge list should be a pipe delimited list of other nodes.

 For example...